 From the list, turn on the following options:

-Cart content in the data layer – You can use this to fire an event, whenever a cart contains a particular product.
+Cart content in the data layer – You can use this to fire an event whenever a cart contains a particular product.

-Order data in the data layer – Turn this on to see more data with every order.
-Which you can use further in your events as parameters.
+Order data in the data layer – Turn this on to see more data with every order, which you can use further in your events as parameters.

 Use SKU instead of ID – Every product has its unique ID in woocommerce.
 Use this option to track SKUs instead.